Vets-Who-Code/web-curriculum/Week_5/week5_day4.md

 - Try to understand the concept, the steps, and the Algorithm
 - Then implement (code) it yourself

+### For Prime Factorization, you are on your own.
+Use the guidelines above.
+- Note: For LARGE integers, Prime Factorization will take a LONG TIME!!

 ##### With code and CS, you only through failure and struggle!
 We have all been there!